-Complete documentation of the SPSS Statistics classes and methods available for Python scripts can be found in the Scripting Guide for IBM SPSS Statistics, available under Integration Plug-In for Python in the Help system once Essentials for Python has been installed.
+Complete documentation of the SPSS Statistics classes and methods available for Python scripts can be found in the Scripting Guide for IBM SPSS Statistics, available under Integration Plug-in for Python in the Help system.

 Python Programs

 Python programs make use of the interface exposed by the Python spss module.
 They operate on the SPSS Statistics processor and are used to control the flow of a command syntax job, read from and write to the active dataset, create new datasets, and create custom procedures that generate their own pivot table output.